k21971/EvilHack/doc/evilhack-changelog.md

 - Add matter spellbook descriptions to the in-game encyclopedia
 - Add enchantment spellbook descriptions to the in-game encyclopedia
 - Add escape spellbook descriptions to the in-game encyclopedia
+- Fix: a few spellbook entries to the in-game encyclopedia could not be accessed